COGS18/COGS18.github.io/_build/html/_sources/assets/intro/syllabus.md

 ## COURSE MATERIALS

 - All materials will be provided via the [course website](https://cogs18.github.io) and [datahub](https://datahub.ucsd.edu)
-- Software: Python >=3.6 (Anaconda distribution); Jupyter Notebooks (this will be available on datahub)
+  - Software (optional): Python >=3.6 (Anaconda distribution); Jupyter Notebooks (this will be available on datahub)
   - iclickers will *NOT* be used this quarter
   - No required textbook; optional textbook: https://shanellis.github.io/pythonbook (currently under development; feedback welcome)

 Detailed instruction for software installations/access will be listed on the course website and provided across week 1 coding labs.
 All of the software is freely-available for download.